 If our existing shareholders sell, or indicate an intention to sell, substantial amounts of our ordinary shares in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our ordinary shares could decline.
-Based upon the number of ordinary shares outstanding as of December 31, 2017, upon the completion of this offering, we will have ordinary shares outstanding, assuming (i) the conversion of all outstanding preference shares into ordinary shares, which we expect to automatically occur upon the completion of this offering, (ii) no exercise of the underwriters' option to purchase additional ordinary shares and (iii) no exercise of options outstanding as of December 31, 2017.
+Based upon the number of ordinary shares outstanding as of December 31, 2017, upon the completion of this offering, we will have ordinary shares outstanding, assuming (i) the conversion of all outstanding preference shares, which includes the conversion of 26,858,743 Series B-2 preferred shares we issued and sold in February 2018, into ordinary shares, which we expect to automatically occur upon the completion of this offering, (ii) no exercise of the underwriters' option to purchase additional ordinary shares and (iii) no exercise of options outstanding as of December 31, 2017.
 Of these outstanding ordinary shares, the ordinary shares sold in this offering will be freely tradable, except that any ordinary shares acquired by our "affiliates" as that term is defined in Rule 144 promulgated under the Securities Act of 1933, as amended, or the Securities Act, including any ordinary shares acquired by existing holders of our ordinary shares that have indicated an interest in purchasing ordinary shares in this offering, may only be sold if registered under the Securities Act or if such registration is not required, such as in compliance with Rule 144.